docker/machine/docs/drivers/soft-layer.md

 Options:

--   `--softlayer-memory`: Memory for host in MB.
+-   `--softlayer-memory-size`: Memory for host in MB.
 -   `--softlayer-disk-size`: A value of `0` will set the SoftLayer default.
 -   `--softlayer-user`: **required** Username for your SoftLayer account, api key needs to match this user.
 -   `--softlayer-api-key`: **required** API key for your user account.